ray-chew/pyCSAM/docs/source/quick_start.rst

 Quickstart
 ==========
-A quick and dirty guide to using the CSAM codebase.
+A quick and dirty guide to using the CSAM codebase

 Requirements
 ^^^^^^^^^^^^